Thomas Church (landscape architect)

 Thomas Dolliver Church (April 27, 1902 – August 30, 1978) was a 20th century landscape architect based in California.
 He is a nationally recognized as one of the pioneer landscape designers of Modernism in garden landscape design known as the 'California Style'.
 His design studio was in San Francisco from 1933 to 1977.

-History
+Biography

 Thomas Church was born in Boston, and raised in California, in Ojai and Oakland.

 He received his B.A. degree in Landscape Architecture from the College of Agriculture at the University of California, Berkeley in 1922.